-It shall be an unlawful employment practice for an employer-(1) to fail or refuse to hire or to discharge any individual, or otherwise to discriminate against any individual with respect to his compensation, terms, conditions, or privileges of employment, because of such individual's race, color, religion, sex, or national origin; or (2) to limit, segregate, or classify his employees or applicants for employment in any way which would deprive or tend to deprive any individual of employment opportunities or otherwise adversely affect his status as an employee, because of such individual's race, color, religion, sex, or national origin.9
+It shall be an unlawful employment practice for an employer- (1) to fail or refuse to hire or to discharge any individual, or otherwise to discriminate against any individual with respect to his compensation, terms, conditions, or privileges of employment, because of such individual's race, color, religion, sex, or national origin; or (2) to limit, segregate, or classify his employees or applicants for employment in any way which would deprive or tend to deprive any individual of employment opportunities or otherwise adversely affect his status as an employee, because of such individual's race, color, religion, sex, or national origin.9

-Thus, Title VII created both a legal cause of action for sexual harassment in the workplace, 10 as well as an anti-harassment policy meant "to encourage informal conciliation and to foster voluntary compliance."
-Congress' policy objective was affirmed in Bostock v.
-Clayton County, where the Supreme Court held that sexual discrimination under Title VII exists where an individual is fired on the basis of their sexual orientation or gender identity.12 Congress continues to work to ensure that workplaces are free from discrimination by updating employment discrimination law.13 For example, the BE HEARD in the Workplace Act of 2021 would prohibit employers from entering into contracts or agreements with workers that contain non-disparagement or nondisclosure clauses, prohibit and post-dispute arbitration agreements, and requires the EEOC to provide specified training and resource materials with regard to prohibited discrimination and harassment in employment.14 Congress is also considering the EMPOWER Act, Part 2 of which would disallow tax deductions for expenses and judgments incurred in sex harassment litigation, 15 and Part 1 of which would prohibit nondisclosure clauses regarding sex harassment, establish a confidential tip line for workplace harassment, require disclosure of claims to the SEC, and establish federally-recommended materials for use in workplace anti-harassment trainings.
-16
+Thus, Title VII created both a legal cause of action for sexual harassment in the workplace, 10 as well as an anti-harassment policy meant "to encourage informal conciliation and to foster voluntary compliance."11 Congress' policy objective was affirmed in Bostock v.
+Clayton County, when the Supreme Court held that sexual discrimination under Title VII exists where an individual is fired on the basis of their sexual orientation or gender identity.
+12 Congress continues to work to ensure that workplaces are free from discrimination by updating employment discrimination law.13 For example, the BE HEARD in the Workplace Act of 2021 would prohibit employers from entering into contracts or agreements with workers that contain non-disparagement or non-disclosure clauses, prohibit and post-dispute arbitration agreements, and it requires the EEOC to provide specified training and resource materials with regard to prohibited discrimination and harassment in employment.14 Congress is also considering the EMPOWER Act, Part 1 of which would prohibit non-disclosure clauses regarding sex harassment, establish a confidential tip line for workplace harassment, require disclosure of claims to the SEC, and establish federally-recommended materials for use in workplace anti-harassment training.15 Part 2 of the EMPOWER Act would

-^{8.} See 42 U.S.C.A. § 2000e-2 (West, Westlaw through Pub.
-L. No. 117-268).
+^{8.} See 42 U.S.C. § 2000e-2.